survivejs/webpack-book/manuscript/loading/04_javascript.md

 There are other possible [*.babelrc* options](https://babeljs.io/docs/usage/options/) beyond the ones covered here.
 Like ESLint, *.babelrc* supports [JSON5](https://www.npmjs.com/package/json5) as its configuration format meaning you can include comments in your source, use single quoted strings, and so on.

 Sometimes you want to use experimental features that fit your project.
-Although you can find a lot of them within so-called stage presets, it is a good idea to enable them one by one and even organize them to a preset of their own unless you are working on a throwaway project.
+Although you can find a lot of them within so-called stage presets, it's a good idea to enable them one by one and even organize them to a preset of their own unless you are working on a throwaway project.
 If you expect your project to live a long time, it's better to document the features you are using well.

 ## Babel Presets and Plugins